Chris-Tollan/mildew-detection-in-cherry-leaves/README.md

 ## Bugs

+There were no bugs encountered during this project.

 ## Deployment
 The project code is stored on GitHub and deployed with [Heroku](https://www.heroku.com/).
 The steps needed to deploy this projects are as follows: